microsoft/ELL/docs/tutorials/Training-audio-keyword-spotter-with-pytorch/index.md

 As you can see, PyTorch makes it pretty easy to experiment.
 To learn more about PyTorch see their [excellent tutorials](https://pytorch.org/tutorials/).

+## Hyper-parameter Tuning

+So far your training has used all the defaults provided by `train_classifier`, but an important step in training neural networks is tuning all the training parameters.
+These include `learning_rate`, `batch_size`, `weight_decay`, `lr_schedulers` and their associated
+`lr_min` and `lr_peaks`, and of course the number of `epochs`.
+It is good practice to do a set of training runs that test a range of different values independently testing all these hyper-parameters.
+You can probably get a full 1% increase in training accuracy by finding the optimal parameters.

+## Cleaning the Data

+The speech commands dataset contains many bad training files, either total silence, or bad noise, clipped words and some completely mislabelled words.
+Obviously this will impact your training accuracy.
+So included in this tutorial is a `bad_list.txt` file.
+If you copy that to your speech commands folder (next to your `testing_list.txt` file) then re-run `make_training_list.py` with the additional argument `--bad_list bad_list.txt` then it will create a cleaner test, validation and training list.

+Re-run the featurization steps with `make_dataset.py` and retrain your model and you should now see the test accuracy jump to about 94%.
+So this is a good illustration of the fact that higher quality labelled data can make a big difference in model performance.

 ## Next steps

 That's it, you just trained your first keyword spotter using PyTorch and you compiled and tested it using ELL, congratulations!
-You can now use your new featurizer and classifier in your embedded application, perhaps on a Raspberry Pi, or even on an [Azure IOT Dev Kit](https://microsoft.github.io/azure-iot-developer-kit/).
+You can now use your new featurizer and classifier in your embedded application, perhaps on a Raspberry Pi, or even on an [Azure IOT Dev Kit](https://microsoft.github.io/azure-iot-developer-kit/), as shown in the [DevKitKeywordSpotter](https://github.com/IoTDevEnvExamples/DevKitKeywordSpotter/) example.

 There are also lots of things you can experiment with as listed above.
 You can also build your own training sets, or customize the speech commands set by simply modifying the the **training_list.txt** file, then recreate the **training_list.npz** dataset using `make_dataset.py`, retrain the model and see how it does.

 Another dimension you can play with is mixing noise with your clean .wav files.
 This can give you a much bigger dataset and a model that performs better in noisy locations.
 Of course, this depends on what kind of noise you care about.
 Crowds of people?
 Industrial machinery?
 Just the hum of computers and HVAC systems in an Office environment?
 It depends on your application.
 You can experiment using the noise files included in the speech_commands dataset.
+There are some more advanced options on the `make_dataset.py` script to help with mixing noise in with the audio recordings.

 The [github speech commands gallery](https://github.com/Microsoft/ELL-models/tree/master/models/speech_commands_v0.01) contains some other types of models, some based on LSTM nodes, for example.
 The GRU architecture does well on smaller sized models, but LSTM hits the highest score when it maximizes the hidden state size.
-You can also see on the gallery that the 8kHz audio is faster, but it loses accuracy.

 ## Troubleshooting